Ritika821/Amazon-Sales-Tableau-Dashboard/README.md

 ## This Project Includes :

 - **Data Import :** Connected data from the Text File and Transform it by ensuring accurate Data Type.
-- **Data Processing :** Ensured accuracy and consistency in the data with the help of Excel Advanced features like Text to Column, changed Data Type, Remove Dublicates etc.
+- **Data Processing :** Ensured accuracy and consistency in the data with the help of Excel Advanced features like Text to Column, changed Data Type, Remove Duplicates etc.
 - **Performing Descriptive Analysis :** Created various Calculated Fields, generated KPI by selecting the significant columns from vast data
 - **Data Visualization :** Constructed some meaningful insights from the processed data through Show me Field and alter the format of charts in Marks Pane.
 - **Creation of Dashboard :** Assembled all the significant worksheets in the dashboard sheet with some additional features like Filters, Buttons, Images, Text Box etc. from the Objects field.